esspee/bash-scripts-nautilus-caja/README.md

 Any linux distribution with nautilus file manager or caja file manager.
 No specific requirements are needed.

 # Conventions
-requires to be executed with root privileges.
+Requires to be executed with root privilege.

 # Creating the scripts directory
 The first thing we want to do is to create the directory that will host our scripts.